Pinafore/cl1-hw/lm/readme.md

 http://github.com/ezubaric/cl1-hw.git

-The code for this homework is in the _hw3_ directory.
-This assignment is worth 50 points.
+The code for this homework is in the _lm_ directory.
+This assignment is worth 40 points.

 Preparing Data (10 points)
 ---